When one has a ballcock and a few ball bearings lying around, one should make a shaker.

 A few comments I liked mostly because Dave is sweat talking me.

+I would have to say that to date I still feel the first tongue drum I built was the best out of the three.
+This one is close, and by far better than Tongue Drum Two the Adventures in Naughty Pine.
 For this one I used a different type of wood which was great.
 All the sites I have been to suggest using a harder wood then soft.
 I think that’s why number two sounded so flat and boring.
 I don’t actually know what kind of wood this is that I was using; it was just something I found at one of my local second

 hand shops.
 These were part of a four box set of containers one might find in a kitchen from the seventies.
 Coffee and flour were once the jobs of these two boxes, and now a whole world of noise awaits them.
 Of course I